dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-6col xs-with-12col
           child       :
             - column      : with-12col
-              heading     : Coming up with the identity description :
+              heading     : Birth of Elucidata identity
+              description :
                 After trying a lot of ideas, we choose to go with the Benzene structure and made a dent into it to create “E” for the Elucidata.
-Benzene rings is very known and easily recognizable compound to both the persona( potential hires and clients ).
-Benezen depicts the stability and it's sharp edges in the figure depicts the cutting edge technology that Elucidata works on.
+The benzene ring is a very known and easily recognizable compound to both the persona( potential hires and clients ).
+Benzene depicts the stability and its sharp edges in the figure depict the cutting edge technology that Elucidata works on.

         - column          : with-6col xs-with-12col
           child           :